-1590s (implied in tersely), "clean-cut, burnished, neat," from French ters "clean," and directly from Latin tersus "wiped off, clean, neat," from past participle of tergere "to rub, polish, wipe."
+1590s (implied in tersely), "clean-cut, burnished, neat," from French ters "clean," and directly from Latin tersus "wiped off, clean, neat," from past participle of tergere "to rub, polish, wipe," which is of uncertain origin.
 Sense of "concise or pithy in style or language" is from 1777, which led to a general sense of "neatly concise."
 The pejorative meaning "brusque" is a fairly recent development.
 Related: Terseness.

 updated on August 05, 2018